-Blended: Online with short residencies in Vermont and South Africa
+Part-time, hybrid: online with short residencies in Vermont and South Africa

-The Peace and Justice Leadership (PJL) master's program teaches students to design and lead peacebuilding and justice promotion interventions that address the causes and consequences of complex and multi-layered conflicts and inequalities.
-Graduates can work at the interpersonal. inter-communal, national, and/or international levels to introduce conflict-sensitive and justice promotion interventions in nongovernmental organization (NGO) work, development initiatives, humanitarian aid, community and educational settings, youth programs, inter-group relations efforts, human rights organizations, and elsewhere.
-The degree is part-time, low-residency and can be completed in as little as 24 months, allowing students to continue working as they complete their academic studies.
+The Peace and Justice Leadership master's program teaches students to design and lead peacebuilding and justice promotion interventions that address the causes and consequences of complex and multi-layered conflicts and inequalities.
+Graduates can work at the interpersonal, inter-communal, national, and/or international levels to introduce conflict-sensitive and justice promotion interventions in nongovernmental organization (NGO) work, development initiatives, humanitarian aid, community and educational settings, youth programs, inter-group relations efforts, human rights organizations, and elsewhere.
+The degree is part-time, hybrid and can be completed in as little as 24 months, allowing students to continue working as they complete their academic studies.

-Students begin their studies with a two-week residential term in June, where they will participate in the CONTACT (Conflict Transformation across Cultures) Summer Peacebuilding Program (see page 37).
+Students begin their studies with a two-week residential term in June, where they will participate in the CONTACT (Conflict Transformation across Cultures) Summer Peacebuilding Program (see page 42).
 The program then continues with one year of online coursework, a second two-week residential seminar the following year to witness post-conflict transition in action in three South African cities (Johannesburg, Durban, and Cape Town), a second year of online coursework, and a final team capstone project facilitated by the Alliance for Peacebuilding.
 All courses must be taken in the sequence listed below.

-Upon completion of the PJL degree program, students will be able to:
+Upon completion of the Peace and Justice Leadership program, students will have demonstrated the following outcomes:

-- 1. identify the multiple and inter-related causes of conflicts, including those caused and/or exacerbated by structural inequality, social identity, emotional trauma, and scarcity; - 2. articulate the interrelationship between peace and justice on both a theoretical and applied level; - 3. differentiate among the core academic theories guiding scholarship on social and political conflict transformation, justice promotion, and peace programing; and - 4. articulate the multiple options available for peace and justice promotion interventions in different settings and contexts.
+- identify the multiple and inter-related causes of conflicts, including those caused and/or exacerbated by structural inequality, social identity, emotional trauma, and scarcity; - 2. articulate the interrelationship between peace and justice on both a theoretical and applied level; - differentiate among the core academic theories guiding scholarship on social and political conflict transformation, justice promotion, and peace programming; and - 4. articulate the multiple options available for peace and justice promotion interventions in different settings and contexts.